 Done up as a typical Irish pub/grocery – with shelves of household items, shopkeepers scales on the counter and a museum's-worth of old...

 Brown's in Town

-There's a definite art deco feel to the decor in Brown's new restaurant, bringing an much-needed touch of glamour and sophistication to...
+There's a definite art-deco feel to the decor in Brown's city centre restaurant, bringing a much-needed touch of glamour and...

 People's Gallery & Studio information